afermon/roomie-web/README.md

 Check out the Android APP that consumes this API at: [afermon/roomie-app](https://github.com/afermon/roomie-app)

-This application was generated using JHipster 5.8.2
+This application was generated using JHipster 5.8.2.

+Note: the access keys listed here for cloud services, if any, are no longer valid!

 ### Developed by: